This Simple Diet Tweak Stopped Urinary Tract Infections (UTIs) in Our Dog

 Why It Works

-We can’t say for sure why fruit seemed to cause the UTIs but we do know that fruits can alter the pH of a dog’s urine, possibly making it more hospitable to bacteria.
+We can’t say for sure why fruit seemed to cause the UTIs but we consulted with a veterinarian who said that fruits can alter the pH of a dog’s urine, possibly making it more hospitable to bacteria.

 My wife used to say that Coco’s pee had a foul smell.
 That smell disappeared after we stopped feeding her fruit.